celluloid/reel/README.md

 [nio4r]: https://github.com/celluloid/nio4r

-Connections to Reel can be either non-blocking and handled entirely within the Reel::Server thread (handling HTTP, SSL, or UNIX sockets), or the same connections can be dispatched to worker threads where they will perform ordinary blocking IO.
+Connections to Reel can be either non-blocking and handled entirely within the Reel::Server thread (handling HTTP, HTTPS, or UNIX sockets), or the same connections can be dispatched to worker threads where they will perform ordinary blocking IO.
 Reel provides no built-in thread pool,